wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

     actionSubtype : truncateWithEllipsis
     maxLength     : "128"
 ```

+## Log Filtering Rules

+You can send logs to the Wavefront proxy from your log shipper or directly from your application.
+The Wavefront proxy sends the log data to our service.

+The Wavefront proxy includes a preprocessor that applies rules before the log data is sent to our service.
+Logs store data in tags, that are key-value pairs.
+To learn more, see [Proxy Preprocessor Rules for Logs](logging_proxy_configurations.html#proxy-preprocessor-rules-for-logs).

 ## Next Steps
 To apply the Wavefront proxy preprocessor rules when certain conditions are met, [add preprocessor rule conditions](proxies_preprocessor_rule_conditions.html)